 Polk State College's and the School's economic condition is closely tied to that of the State of Florida.
-For the 2015-2016 fiscal year the School will continue its on-going efforts to contain costs and to continue to serve the School in its commitment to the growth of educational programs, improved student access, and overall excellence in the service to its students and community.
+For the 2015-2016 fiscal year, the School will continue its on-going efforts to contain costs and to continue to serve the School in its commitment to the growth of educational programs, improved student access, and overall excellence in the service to its students and community.
 The conservative budgetary stance taken by the College and School provides a framework for a focused response in support of our educational mission and provides financial stability in the face of limited economic growth and increased demand for State and College resources.

-The School plans to enroll approximately 290 students in the 2015 fall term.
+The School plans to enroll approximately 200 students in the 2015 fall term and is not seeking approval to increase enrollment in the 2016 fall term.